Historical Context of the Bible

 Welcome to Part 3 of the God Meets You in Your Anxiety series.
 Be sure to catch Part 1 and Part 2.

 Are you ever in a place where your mind is so cloudy you have difficulty praying?
-I want to help you learn how to pray for your anxiety from Philippians 4:6-7.
+This happens to me more often than I probably care to admit.
+Sometimes, we just need something to walk us through a simple prayer.
+This article will guide us through how to pray for your anxiety from Philippians 4:6-7.

-Verses 4-5 call us to a lifestyle of rejoicing in Jesus’ beauty, reveling in His nearness, and living with gentle-humility.
-We walk forward in uncertain times because we trust God’s promises for us
+Verses 4-5 call us to remember Jesus’ beauty, reveling in His nearness, and living with gentle-humility.
+We can walk forward in uncertain times because we trust God’s promises for us

-Let us walk verses 6-7 to learn practical steps we can practice in our prayers.
+Let us look at verses 6-7 to learn practical steps we can practice in our prayers.

 Pray for your anxiety from Philippians 4:6-7